Susan McDougal: Prison

+After McDougal's release, her embezzlement trial in California began.
+In 1998, McDougal was acquitted on all 12 counts.

 A suit in 1999 against Nancy Mehta for malicious prosecution was settled out of court.

 McDougal's trial for criminal charges of contempt of court and obstruction of justice began in March 1999.
-The jury deadlocked 7–5 in her favor on the charge of contempt of court and found her not guilty on the charge of obstruction of justice.
-In 2001, in the final hours of his presidency, President Clinton granted McDougal a full presidential pardon.
+The jury deadlocked 7–5 on the charge of contempt of court and found her not guilty on the charge of obstruction of justice.
+In January 2001, in the final hours of his presidency, President Clinton granted McDougal a full pardon.

 Recent life

 Following prison, she became an advocate for prison reform.
-She served as a chaplain of the University of Arkansas for Medical Sciences (UAMS) in Little Rock.
+She served as a chaplain of the University of Arkansas for Medical Sciences in Little Rock.